 What factors have presented challenges for your program(s)?
 Describe the impact of these challenges.
 Will students have sufficient wifi/internet, housing and food security (among other needs) that is essential for learning and student success.
 Will at-risk students, students with remedial writing and reading skills, and students with language barriers receive the kind of support needed from the state, the federal govt (by way of COVID federal & state stimulus relief) and campus institutional resources?
 The POSC faculty cannot control any of those factors.
 We can control what we do at the program-level.
 The POSC faculty plan to work with the English, Reading and ESL faculty in the semesters to come to help formulate strategies to help increase retention and success rates, in terms of helping these student populations achieve greater writing and critical thinking skills and, thus greater material comprehension needed for increased retention and success.

-COURSE INFORMATION

-In this section, you will review how students perform in the courses you offer as part of your program.
-The Chancellor's Office Vision for Success stresses the importance of reducing equity gaps through faster improvements of underrepresented groups.
+COURSE INFORMATION In this section, you will review how students perform in the courses you offer as part of your program.
+The Chancellor's Office Vision for Success goals focus on eliminating equity gaps and increasing timely completions.
+Examining, reflecting upon, and developing strategies to improve course success rates is one way to help the college meet its Vision for Success Goals and support our students in reaching theirs.
 Data are provided to help you examine differences in course success rates (C or better) across student demographic categories (e.g., gender) and course type (e.g., face-to-face, online).

-After you complete your review of course success data, you are asked about the assessment of student learning outcomes at the course level, progress you have made in these assessments, and changes you have implemented as a result/

-COURSE SUCCESS AND RETENTION

-ACCJC also requires that colleges establish institutional and program level standards and stretch goals for course success rates.
+After you complete your review of course success data, you are asked about the assessment of student learning outcomes at the course level, progress you have made in these assessments, and changes you have implemented as a result.
+COURSE SUCCESS AND RETENTION ACCJC also requires that colleges establish institutional and program level standards and stretch goals for course success rates.
 Program-set standards for course success rates represent the lowest success rate deemed acceptable by your discipline.
 In other words, if you were to notice a drop below the rate, you would seek further information to examine why the drop occurred and strategies to address the rate.
-The College's institution-set standard for course success rates is 70%

-Program-set stretch goals for course success rates represent the success rates you aspire your students to achieve.
+The College's institution-set standard for course success rates is 70% Program-set stretch goals for course success rates represent the success rates you aspire your students to achieve.

-Link to Course Information

 The data includes overall success (% C or better) and retention rates (% No Ws).
-The data tables include course rates by gender, age, ethnicity, special population, location, and modality (You can access the Student Equity Plan on the SSEC website https://www2.palomar.edu/pages/ssec/)

-What is your program's standard for Discipline COURSE Success Rate?
+The data tables include course rates by gender, age, ethnicity, special population, location, and modality (You can access the Student Equity Plan on the SSEC website https://www2.palomar.edu/pages/ssec/) What is your program's standard for Discipline COURSE Success Rate?

+70.0%

+The College's institutional standard for course success rate is 70%.
+To access college success rates.
+Click on the link below.

+Link: Course Success Rate Information

+UPDATE 9/26/2022: The Course data links are under construction and will be operational shortly.
+This note will be removed when then link becomes functional again.
+Apologies for the inconvenience.

 Why did you choose this standard?